-Growing Roses In Containers adds great summer color to your patio.
+Growing Roses In Containers adds great summer color to your patio year after year.
 Learn how to grow roses and taking care of them in pots.
 Growing roses in pots is easier than you might think.
-Learn all about pruning and fetilizing your roses in containers.
+Learn all about pruning and fertilizing your roses in containers.

 There is no great mystery in learning how to grow roses.
 They respond

 well to extra care and attention but, basically, anyone can have success

 All roses should be planted in a position where they can have a minimum of four hours of sunlight each day from spring to autumn.
 Growing roses in pots or containers has the enormous advantage that they can be moved through the seasons to catch the sun.

 Container roses should be planted in pots containing a good all purpose compost with a small cupful of bonemeal added.
 A large bush rose needs a pot of at least a 25 litre capacity although you can grow miniature roses in quite small pots.

 When you are ready to plant your rose, take it out of its existing pot and soak its base in a bucket of water for about half an hour.
 Have your container filled with only about two-thirds of the compost.

 Place the rose in the new container, trying to spread out the roots a little and fill in the rest of the compost so that the bases of the stems of the rose are covered to a depth of about three inches.
 Water it well in.